SergKhachko/devops-test/README.md

-Fork this repo, so you kan make changes and open PR
+Fork this repo, so you can make changes and open PR

-###Infrastructure
+### Infrastructure
 Details for instance:
 AMI - ami-0cc92835ce645598a

 Security group - sg-0d712d9df362c2213

 Region - eu-west-1

 Type - t2.meduim

 Key pair - devops-test

 You need to tag instance during creation - tag key `Name` tag value `your IAM username` Create an instance from that AMI (you have only console access) Use t2.medium type
 SSH into that instance.
 In that instance we have Kubernetes cluster provisioned with minikube.
-It takes some time to start the cluster, so server can refuse connections for few minutes
+It takes some time to start the cluster, so server can refuse connections for few minutes.

 You need to build and deploy application (install any tools you need to accomplish that).
 Use `deploy` folder from repo for deployment.
 Instance would be unavailable after 3 hours, it's ok if not everything was done.
-Our main goal is to check you basic Docker/Kubernetes knowledge and test your troubleshooting skills.
+Our main goal is to check your basic Docker/Kubernetes knowledge and test your troubleshooting skills.

-###Task
+### Task
 - Application depends on mysql, please deploy it using https://bitnami.com/stack/mysql/helm
 - Build docker image for that application (Dockerfile included in the project)
 - Deploy application into that cluster (use image you've built)